-The information submitted will be reviewed by the MAC, and the decision (affirmative or non-affirmative) will be issued to the provider.
-A provisional affirmation will be issued to the provider if it is decided that applicable Medicare coverage, coding, and payment rules are met.
-A non-affirmation will be issued to the provider if it is decided that applicable Medicare coverage, coding, and payment rules are not met.
-A unique tracking number (UTN) will be assigned with each PAR.
+The information submitted will be reviewed by the MAC, and the decision (affirmative or non-affirmative) will be issued to the requester.
+A provisional affirmation will be issued to the requester if it is decided that applicable Medicare coverage, coding, and payment rules are met.
+A non-affirmation will be issued to the requester if it is decided that applicable Medicare coverage, coding, and payment rules are not met.
+A unique tracking number (UTN) will be assigned with each PA request.

 Review Decisions and Timeframes

-Timeframes for conducting PAR will be dependent upon the service(s) and documentation submitted for PAR.
+Timeframes for conducting PA request will be dependent upon the service(s) and documentation submitted for PA request.
 There are three types of review timeframes:

-- Initial Submission- the first PAR sent to the contractor for review and decision.
+- Initial Submission - the first PA request sent to the contractor for review and decision.
 The MAC will complete its review of medical records and send an initial decision letter that is either postmarked or faxed within 10 business days following the receipt of initial request.

-- Resubmission- any subsequent resubmissions to correct an error or omission identified during a PAR decision.
-A resubmitted PAR is a request submitted with additional/updated documentation after the initial PAR was non-affirmed.
+- Resubmission - any subsequent resubmissions to correct an error or omission identified during a PA request decision.
+A resubmitted PA request is a request submitted with additional/updated documentation after the initial PA request was non-affirmed.
 The MAC will postmark or fax notification of the decision of these resubmitted requests to the provider or beneficiary within 10 business days of receipt of the resubmission request.
 The provider should review the detailed decision letter that was provided.
-A provider may resubmit a PAR an unlimited number of times, upon receipt of a non-affirmative decision.
-A UTN will be assigned with each PAR resubmission request.
+A provider may resubmit a PA request an unlimited number of times, upon receipt of a non-affirmative decision.
+A UTN will be assigned with each PA request resubmission request.

-- Expedited- a PAR decision that is performed on an accelerated timeframe based on the MAC determination that delays in review and response could jeopardize the life or health of the beneficiary.
+- Expedited - a PA request decision that is performed on an accelerated timeframe based on the MAC determination that delays in review and response could jeopardize the life or health of the beneficiary.
 If the MAC substantiates the need for an expedited decision, the MAC will make reasonable efforts to communicate a decision within 2 business days of receipt of the expedited request.
-The requestor will be notified regarding the acceptance of the PAR for expedited review or if it will convert the request to the standard PAR review process.
-The affirmative or non-affirmative decision will be rendered within the CMS-prescribed expedited review and will provide the decision to the provider via telephone, fax, electronic portal, or other “real-time” communication, within the requisite timeframe.
+The requestor will be notified regarding the acceptance of the PA request for expedited review or if it will convert the request to the standard PA request review process.
+The affirmative or non-affirmative decision will be rendered within the CMS-prescribed expedited review and will provide the decision to the provider via telephone, fax, electronic portal, or other "real-time" communication, within the requisite timeframe.

 To prevent the claim from denying upon submission, the provider should hold their claim and not submit it until the UTN is provided.
 The MAC will follow the normal process to obtain a UTN from CMS shared systems.